kubernetes/website/content/en/blog/_posts/2024-03-11-diy-create-your-own-cloud-with-kubernetes-part-3/index.md

 The [Cluster Autoscaler](https://github.com/kubernetes/autoscaler) is a versatile component that can work with various cloud APIs, and its integration with Cluster-API is just one of the available functions.
 For proper configuration, it requires access to two clusters: the tenant cluster, to track pods and determine the need for adding new nodes, and the managing Kubernetes cluster (management kubernetes cluster), where it interacts with the MachineDeployment resource and adjusts the number of replicas.

-Although Cluster Autoscaler is usually run inside the tenant Kubernetes cluster, in this situation, we suggest installing it outside for the same reasons described before.
+Although Cluster Autoscaler usually runs inside the tenant Kubernetes cluster, in this situation, it is suggested to install it outside for the same reasons described before.
 This approach is simpler to maintain and more secure as it prevents users of tenant clusters from accessing the management API of the management cluster.

 {{< figure src="components4.svg" caption="A diagram showing a Cluster Autoscaler installed outside of a tenant Kubernetes cluster on a scheme of nested Kubernetes clusters" alt="A diagram showing a Cloud Controller Manager installed outside of a tenant Kubernetes cluster on a scheme of nested Kubernetes clusters" >}}